 Sister Catherine-7

-Daily work: 200 consciousnesses depending on a charity server held together by stubbornness and Nexus's tax-deductible guilt.
-The Dim Ward chapel: virtual warmth in 340,000 compressed lives.
-She knows every resident by chosen name.
+Daily work: 200 consciousnesses depending on a charity server held together by one woman's stubbornness and Nexus's tax-deductible guilt.
+The Dim Ward chapel โ€” virtual warmth in a facility of 340,000 compressed lives.
+She knows every resident by their chosen name.
+She calls Tomรกs "child" and uses a different endearment for every person in her care.
+Across seven lifetimes, she has never once gotten it wrong.

 Thread 3: The Broker's Ledger